ummel/fusionData/README.md

 ## Harmonize variables

+Once a donor survey has been successfully ingested and documented, it is possible to start thinking about how to fuse that survey to the ACS.

 The statistical linchpin of the fusion process is the set of “harmonized” variables common to a donor survey and the ACS.
 Identifying conceptually similar variables across surveys and determining how they